grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Shakes laughed at that.
 "Maybe, but if you're at the point where your submarine hull is failing, is it better that it's slowing fuckin crushin' in around you instead of failing catastrophically?
 Or is that just a vivid fuckin' demonstration of a living hell?"

 Bastian wheeled the destroyed bicycle up to them.
-Percy and Hemi prodded the failed fork in turn while Owen took a spin down the cargo hold toward the ramp.
+Percy and Hemi prodded the failed fork in turn while Gregory took a spin down the cargo hold toward the ramp.

 Percy placed the pieces of the fork together so she could visualize how it failed.
 "Sometimes, I feel like a submarine is just a very very complicated bicycle."

-"That's fucking ridiculous."
-Said Bastian.
+"That's fucking ridiculous," said Bastian.

 "Seriously.
 In a way at least.
 They are both mechanical devices that operate within certain constraining physical parameters."